Imagine this scenario…

 If you want to take it to an even higher level post a picture of the client (with their permission) or have a video excerpt of the testimonial.
 Talk about powerful marketing.

 People want proof.
 Reaching out to an unknown professional is risky.
 It is particularly risky when the professional is sought to deal with a high stakes litigation case or high conflict situation.
 Clients do not want to trust just anyone with such a sensitive service.

 The best way I have found to get testimonials (besides, of course, the prerequisites of doing an outstanding job, exceeding expectations and working on continuous improvement) is to offer a short one page feedback form at the conclusion of the mediation.

 The best time to ask for testimonials is when you have just done an outstanding job.

-With the feedback form you can get important feedback on your work while also getting testimonials for your web site.
+With the feedback form you can get important feedback on your work while also getting testimonials for your website.

 Be sure to get the consent of the respondent to use their name and/or statement.
 Be sensitive to confidentiality issues.
-Most mediators will appreciate the publicity but private parties may not.
+Most lawyers will appreciate the publicity but private parties may not.
 Make the form clear re: what identifying information you include.